VIDA-Lab/vida-lab.github.io/_pages/contact.md

 layout: page
 permalink: /contact-us/
 title: Contact Us
-description: We're always happy to hear from you.
+description: We are always happy to hear from you.
 nav: true
 nav_order: 7